-Visiting Germany will satisfy your cravings for spectacular sceneries and a great adventure in Europe.
-Still, it is not the only thing this exceptional country offers but also satisfies every traveler’s thirst for a great beer.
-Many best breweries in Germany serve classic German beer and various options for fresh local craft beer.
+Visiting Germany will satisfy your cravings for spectacular landscapes and a grand European adventure.
+Still, it is not the only thing this exceptional country offers; it also quenches every traveler’s thirst for a great beer.
+Many of the best breweries in Germany serve classic German beer and numerous options for fresh local craft beer.

-Due to the country’s overwhelming breweries and beers, they offer it is ideal for hitting pubs, drinking beers, and interacting with the locals.
+Due to the country’s overwhelming breweries and beers, it is ideal for hitting pubs, drinking beers, and interacting with the locals.

 It creates a great and memorable trip to Germany.
-To do so, check out the list of best breweries you can visit and taste authentic German beer.
+To do so, check out the best breweries to visit and taste authentic German beer.